Seasonal activities: Summer

 - Sucker removal.
 Remove suckers arising from the base of the tree.

 - Irrigation.
-For best production, irrigate regularly (apply about 7-10 cm water every 1-2 weeks).
+For best production, apply 7-10 cm water every 1-3 weeks.
 The most critical period is during heat spells.

 - Problems and Opportunities